Last updated on November 2, 2022

 But I’ve talked enough.
 What do you think about monarch?
 Do you want to see more support for it in the future, or do you think there’s not much that can be done with it?
 Feel free to leave a comment below or chuck it in our Discord!

-While we wait for a set that might bring support for monarch, why not play some games in MTGA?
+While we wait for our opponents to decide who to attack, why not play some games in MTGA?
 Be sure to check Arena Tutor to give you a hand with that.
 And don’t forget to follow our Twitter so you don’t miss out on new articles and news.

 That’s all from me for now.
 Have a good one, stay safe, and may the shuffler be always in your favor!